paolobrasolin/blog/_posts/2020-11-10-three-views-of-a-monad.lagda.md

     _>>=_ : {A B : Set} → M A → (A → M B) -> M B
     _>>=_ x f = (f ⋆) x
 ```

+## Final remarks

+Using AGDA is ludicrously empowering.